distribution-explorer/distribution-explorer.github.io/_sources/multivariate_continuous/lkj.rst.txt

 Story
 -----

-Probability distribution for positive definite correlation matrices, or equivalently for their Cholesky factors.
+Probability distribution for positive definite correlation matrices, or equivalently for their :ref:`Cholesky factors<Positive definite matrices and Cholesky decompositions>`.

 To understand what a correlation matrix is, it helps to think first of a covariance matrix :math:`\mathsf{\Sigma}`, such as those used in the :ref:`multivariate_normal`.
 The covariance matrix may also be written as :math:`\mathsf{\Sigma} = \mathsf{S} \cdot \mathsf{C} \cdot \mathsf{S}`, where :math:`\mathsf{S} = \sqrt{\mathrm{diag}(\mathsf{\Sigma})}`, and entry :math:`i, j` in the **correlation matrix** :math:`\mathsf{C}` is :math:`C_{ij} = \sigma_{ij}/\sigma_i\sigma_j`.
 The diagonal of the correlation matrix is all ones, and the off-diagonal entries can range from :math:`-1` to :math:`1`.
 Note also that because :math:`\mathsf{\Sigma}` is symmetric and positive definite, so is :math:`\mathsf{C}`.